beomodern/Overview/README.md

 1. Code for RPi
 I spent some time developing Python code that runs on RPi.
 Before code was written I gave a bit of thoughts how to architect it.
 There are some flow diagrams [here](https://github.com/beomodern/RPi_Python_code/blob/master/RPi_flowcharts.pdf)  I ended up utilizing state machine approach.
 This code is responsible for:
 a.	scanning and navigation thru folder structure on SD card that stores mp3 and flac files,
-b.	playing mp3 and flac files using python mpd,
+b.	playing mp3 and flac files using python version of mpd,
 c.	parsing uGreen software output files and controlling DAB radio system,
 d.	playing and displaying status from internet radio stations (mpd utilized here as well),
 e.	displaying FM station names and plan to listen to RDS from FM stations, For all of that I put simple protocol in place that main uP uses to control and interact with RPi.
 It is located [here](https://github.com/beomodern/RPi_Python_code/blob/master/UART%20interface%20protocol%20between%20RPi%20and%20main%20uP.pdf)
 On RPi, there is a SAMBA server running.
 General everyday interaction with system (adding new files, adding/modifying radio stations) is done by simple copy/paste approach.
 There is also SSH interface open for debug stuff.
 RPi is equipped with two Wi-Fi cards (2.4GHz and 5GHz) as well as Ethernet port.
 Code can be found on github [here](https://github.com/beomodern/RPi_Python_code)
 2. Code for main uP
 Main uP code is responsible for system housekeeping.
-There is a collection of flowcharts that attempts to explain its functionality available on github [here](https://github.com/beomodern/Main_uP/blob/master/Main_uP_flowcharts.pdf) In general it maintains system state, reacts to push buttons and remote control commands as well as sent information to display module.
+There is a collection of flowcharts that attempts to explain its functionality available on github [here](https://github.com/beomodern/Main_uP/blob/master/Main_uP_flowcharts.pdf) In general it maintains system state, reacts to push buttons and remote control commands as well as sends information to display module.
 It interacts with SigmaDSP, RPi, BT module and PSU module.
 It also monitors and decoded BeO DATALINK commands.
 The Main_uP.JPG shows hardware interface implemented in PSoC.
 There is a whole auto generated datasheet [here](https://github.com/beomodern/Main_uP/blob/master/Main_uP_code_datasheet.pdf) Code can be found on github [here](https://github.com/beomodern/Main_uP)
 3. SigmaDSP code:
 This code handles all audio routing properly from analog IOs as well as I2S ports and optical SPDIF interfaces.
 Board boots from an on-board EEPROM.
 Control of SigmaDSP is done over SPI interface by uP.
 Code implements spectrum and signal analysers.
 Code can be found on github [here](https://github.com/beomodern/SigmaDSP).
 4. Display uP code.